Aliases for ASPA Gene

 ASPA (Aspartoacylase) is a Protein Coding gene.
-Diseases associated with ASPA include ascaridiasis and canavan disease.
-Among its related pathways are Alanine, aspartate and glutamate metabolism and Alanine and aspartate metabolism.
-GO annotations related to this gene include hydrolase activity, acting on ester bonds and aspartoacylase activity.
+Diseases associated with ASPA include canavan disease and mild canavan disease.
+Among its related pathways are Metabolism and Viral mRNA Translation.
+GO annotations related to this gene include hydrolase activity, acting on ester bonds and aminoacylase activity.
 An important paralog of this gene is ACY3.

 UniProtKB/Swiss-Prot for ASPA Gene

 Catalyzes the deacetylation of N-acetylaspartic acid (NAA) to produce acetate and L-aspartate.
 NAA occurs in high concentration in brain and its hydrolysis NAA plays a significant part in the maintenance of intact white matter.
 In other tissues it act as a scavenger of NAA from body fluids.